Kentucky Inmate Search

 Jail Phone Number and Guidelines for Use

-The main number for the Madison County Jail is tel:+1-123-456-7890.
-This number can be used to schedule a visit, inquire about an inmate, or contact jail staff for other reasons.
+The main number for the Madison County Jail is available for scheduling visits, inquiring about an inmate, or contacting jail staff for other reasons.
+The number is 256-519-4800.

-• When calling, be ready to provide pertinent information such as the inmate's name or booking number.
+When calling, be ready to provide pertinent information such as the inmate's name or booking number.
+This helps the staff locate the inmate’s records quickly and provide the necessary information.

 Inmate Mail